-Today is the 150th birthday of Laura Ingalls Wilder
+Today is the 150th birthday of Laura Ingalls Wilder.
+We are celebrating with a Country Party Happy 150th Birthday, Laura Ingalls Wilder.

 Yesterday we celebrated with a Town Party inspired by Nellie Oleson.